 If an Oral Hearing is directed and you are a serving member of the Armed Forces then your attendance is considered a duty and you must attend.
 If you are no longer serving then you cannot be compelled to attend, but may wish to do so.

-Non-serving attendees may claim back the cost of travel and subsistence for the duration for the Oral Hearing.
+Non-serving attendees may claim back the cost of travel and subsistence for the duration of the Oral Hearing.

 Should I seek legal advice?

 The Service Complaints Process is non-litigious and you should not need to seek legal advice.
 If you choose to seek independent legal advice, please note there is no facility for the reimbursement of legal costs regardless of the outcome of the SC.

 I am finding the process really stressful, who can help me?

-Your unit personnel/welfare staff or medical centre will be able to signpost you to appropriate agencies for help and support.
-If you feel unable to do this or your concerns are not addressed please contact the Respondent's Champion. ■
+Your Assisting Officer can support you through the process.
+Your Divisional Officer, unit personnel/welfare staff or medical centre will also be able to signpost you to appropriate agencies for help and support.
+If you feel unable to do this or your concerns are not addressed please raise any issues, in writing, to the DB / AB.

 What will happen if the SC is upheld?

-If the SC is upheld the DB or AB may consider the redress requested by the Complainant, but please be aware they are not bound by this and may direct some other redress which they deem to be appropriate.
+If the SC is upheld the DB or AB will consider what redress is most appropriate.

 Can I submit a SC about the process?

-As a Respondent you may submit a SC if you feel you have been unfairly treated as a result of a SC.
-Please be aware that some matters are excluded, including decisions made by the SO, DB or AB in respect of another individual's Service Complaint.
-Please see JSP 831, Part 1, Annex B for further guidance, or you can contact Service Complaints Ombudsman for advice, at
+As a Respondent you may submit a SC if you feel you have been wronged as a result of a SC.
+Please be aware that some matters are excluded, including decisions made by the SO, DB or AB in respect of a SC.
+Please see JSP 831, Part 1, Annex B for further guidance, or you can contact Service Complaints Ombudsman for advice, at www.servicecomplaintsombudsman.org.uk

-$www.service complaint sombuds man.org.uk \ \blacksquare$

-How do I provide feedback to the SCT after the case has been closed?
-Once a case has been closed both Complainant and Respondent will have the opportunity to complete a short questionnaire which will be compiled by the SCT and reported on quarterly to the CoC.

-The Service Complaints Process from a Respondent's Perspective

-Unit HR receives written complaint and will acknowledge receipt within two working days.
-Respondent will be given copy of Annex F and a possible interview date with SO.

-SO considers admissibility within 10 days.

-SO informs Complainant and Respondent via separate letters if complaint is accepted.

-If the complaint is accepted SCT will appoint a DB.

-An investigation should normally take place within 30 working days but complex cases can take much longer.
-The Complainant, Respondent and any relevant witnesses will be interviewed as part of this process.

-After investigation, the report will be disclosed to the Complainant and Respondent as part of the Disclosure stage.

-After 10 days the DB will finalise their Decision Letter to the Complainant based on the investigation report and a redacted copy will be provided to the Respondent.

-Complainant has 30 working days to appeal the decision.

-Respondent will be notified if Complainant has or has not appealed the decision.

-Service Complaints

-A Guide for Individuals Named as a Respondent in a Service Complaint

-This leaflet will provide a brief guide for those individuals who have been named as a Respondent in a Service Complaint.
-This guide should be read in conjunction with ISPs 831 and 763.

-Efficient ■ Effective ■ Fair
+THE SERVICE COMPLAINTS PROCESS FROM A RESPONDENT'S PERSPECTIVE

+- Specified Officer (SO) (usually CO) receives written complaint and will acknowledge receipt within two working days.
+Respondent will be given copy of Annex F (or relevant extract) and an interview date with SO. - SO considers admissibility. - SO informs Complainant and Respondent via separate letters if complaint is admitted. - If the complaint is admitted RN SC Secretariat will appoint a Decision Body (DB). - An investigation should normally take place within 12 to 14 weeks but complex cases can take much longer.
+The Complainant, Respondent and any relevant witnesses will be interviewed as part of this process. - After investigation, the report will be disclosed to the Complainant and Respondent as part of the Disclosure stage. - DB will issue their Decision Letter to the Complainant based on the investigation report and a redacted copy will be provided to the Respondent. - Complainant has 6 weeks from the date of receiving the decision to appeal the decision. - Respondent will be notified if Complainant has or has not appealed the decision.